jfvilasPersonal/oberkorn/docs/reference.md

 All validators include, aside from its specific configuration parameters, this 3 properties:

+##### name [mandatory] [string]
+The name of the validator, that you will use later to link a specific rule to a validator.
+Please note that the name must be unique, but you can create different validators of the same type.

 ##### iss [optional] [string]
 You can define a validator just defining its name, its tenant and its userflow (for instance).
 Later, when creating the rules, you can add conditions to the tokens emitted by a specific validator.
 Anyway, if you want to enforce a specific 'issuer' for the JWT tokens you plan to use, you can specify here a issuer value in such a way that every token to be validated against this validator must have an 'iss' value that matches the one specified here.